Compound Interest Calculator

 Your entire portfolio will have grown 301.50%.

-Tip: Compound interest's most powerful ally is time.
-Modify your time frame above to see what your money will be worth over a longer time frame.
+Tip: Compound interest’s most powerful ally is time.
+Try extending the time frame above to see how much additional growth time alone can create.

-Compound interest is the process of earning interest not only on your original investment but also on the interest you’ve previously earned.
+Compound interest is the process of earning interest not only on your original investment, but also on the interest you’ve already earned.
 Over time, this creates a snowball effect where your money grows faster and faster.

 In simple terms:

-You earn interest on your initial amount + any interest you’ve already earned.
+You earn interest on your initial investment plus any interest that investment has already generated.

-Year 3 and beyond: The process repeats, and your earnings grow faster with each period.
+- Year 3 and beyond: The process repeats, and your earnings grow larger each year.

 Compound Interest Formula